 We are starting off with the most basic use of projectors – home cinema.
 Say, the projector you have bought is a Full HD one, and you wish to view HD content as well as Blu-Ray discs on it.

-For viewing standard Blu-Ray or HD content on a standard high definition (HD) resolution projector, you do not need to fret over cable types too much as most typical HDMI cables are compatible with home cinema setups.
+For viewing standard Blu-Ray or HD content on a standard high definition (HD) resolution projector, you do not need to fret over cable types too much as most typical HDMI cables are compatible with home theatre projector setups.
 I recommend looking at SlimWire, Techconnect, and ActiveWire cables for HD tech.

 Be aware of the cable length when getting HDMI cables because the length is a factor that affects the efficiency of the traffic flow from the input device to the projector.